How do you develop the best radar systems in the world for the application in question?

 60 GHz Radar sensor for gesture control.
 Fraunhofer IZM

-Creating the best radar systems in the world for the application in question is an ambitious undertaking, But Dr. Christian Tschoban and Paul Perlwitz from Fraunhofer IZM are working on nothing short of that goal: The two scientists have developed a radar kit for 24, 60, and 79 GHz applications with a range of 0.1 to 260 meters and a resolution of less than 5°.
+Creating the best radar systems in the world for the application in question is an ambitious undertaking.
+Dr. Christian Tschoban from Fraunhofer IZM and Paul Perlwitz from TU Berlin are working on precisely this: The two scientists have developed a radar kit for 24, 60, and 79 GHz applications with a range of 0.1 to 260 meters and a resolution of less than 5°.

 Superlatives are a funny thing… They have a way of stopping you in your tracks.
 It happened most recently at a regular event in my calendar.
 Every Thursday, there is the online seminar “Packaging and interconnection technology”, an internal seminar series organized by Fraunhofer IZM and TU Berlin.
 And two months ago, Christian Tschoban and Paul Perlwitz from the Radar Frontends & Smart Sensor Systems department made such a superlative claim in their talk on the “Development of a Radar Building Kit as a Starting Point for Technology Projects”.